TU-Clausthal-Rendering/Mufflon/doc/DesignDecisions/A1_CodeReduncy.md

 Rules
 -

-1. Copy renderers whenever any change/experiment is performed.
+1. Copy renderers/tracers whenever any change/experiment is performed.

    Reason: Stability.
 It is necessary to rely on tested renderes like a BPT.
 Any change which might break the outcome (bias, NaNs, ...) is bad.
 Bug fixes and tested performance enhancements should of course be applied to old renderers.

 2. Prevent reduncy within one code unit

-3. Share unchanging algorithms
+3. Share "unchanging" algorithms

+   * BRDF
-   Example: BRDF or light source evaluation code.
+   * light source evaluation
+   * Tracing algorithms

    If a BRDF/light/... is changed make a copy of it.
 This is the same as for renderers.
 Rendering an old scene should result in the same outcome.
+   The above compenents should work orthogonal.
+I.e. an old renderer should also be able to use a new tracing algorithm or BRDF.

 ---------------------